 Our governance and gender programme seeks to improve government accountability and responsiveness to the needs of poor and marginalised people.
 We are helping communities to raise their voices to demand accountability, promoting engagement between people and government and strengthening community structures.
 We promote inclusive participation by ensuring gender equity and the participation of women and girls in development activities, by challenging harmful socio-cultural norms that make women and girls in Nigeria suffer systematic disadvantages.

 Increasing insecurity and violence in the northern part of Nigeria has led to millions of people becoming displaced and losing their sources of livelihood.
-We have built strategic partnerships that have enabled us respond to the needs of those affected by the crises.
+We have built strategic partnerships that have enabled us to respond to the needs of those affected by the crises.
 We have provided relief to over 400,000 displaced people since this work began in 2016.
 Our work in north-east Nigeria has improved the food security and livelihoods of internally displaced people in Adamawa, Borno, Benue and Gombe states.
 Our work cuts across emergency response, livelihoods, protection and WASH (water, sanitation and hygiene) among the most vulnerable populations in conflict areas.

 Community health and HIV